For COVID-19 and vaccination updates, view our information for the community. If you're experiencing symptoms, call your primary care provider.

 Again, when hCG is administered, there is an increased risk of OHSS.
 The two forms of OHSS, which can range from mild to severe, are:

-- Early-onset OHSS, which typically presents three to seven days after an hCG trigger shot and conveys an increased risk of preclinical miscarriage.
+This typically presents three to seven days after an hCG trigger shot.

-- Late-onset OHSS, which is associated with pregnancy and presents 12 to 17 days after an hCG trigger shot.
-Late-onset OHSS tends to be more severe, but the risk of miscarriage is relatively low.
+This is associated with pregnancy and presents 12 to 17 days after an hCG trigger shot.
+Late-onset OHSS tends to be more severe.

 You may be at higher risk for OHSS if you: